 Nano Brew – 1859 W 25th Street, Cleveland

 This lively brewpub offers over 20 beers on tap and has a roomy, pet friendly beer garden.

 3. Take a Scenic Hike

-Not only does Cleveland have one of the dog friendliest national parks in the U.S., the Cuyahoga Valley National Park where leashed dogs are welcome on every trail, its Metroparks offer many beautiful dog friendly trails.
-A favorite of my dog and I is the trail behind the Nature Center at the Rocky River Reservation in North Olmsted.
-This trail includes a long stairway leading you to one of the best views in Cleveland.
+In addition, Cleveland’s Metroparks offer many beautiful dog friendly trails.
+One of our favorites is the trail behind the Nature Center at the Rocky River Reservation in North Olmsted.
+This trail includes a long stairway leading to one of the best views in Cleveland.
 The Nature Center also has a dog drinking fountain, a nice dog-friendly detail.